wp-plugins/simple-custom-website-data/trunk/readme.txt

 == Changelog ==

+= 1.3 =
+* Added ability to export all records to csv file
+* Added ability to import csv file of records - if a reference already exists it will be skipped during the import process
+* Additional security measures added
+* Updated processing arrays to be consistant
+* Changed menu logo

 = 1.2 =
 * Added advanced function `cwd_updateThe()` for writing to a record via PHP
 * Updated user guide to reflect changes